 The Civil Liability Act 2002 (NSW) (the Act) is legislation that applies to our responsibility for damages resulting from potholes or any other hazards on its roads.

-Council requires evidence from a claimant prior to considering a claim relating to alleged incidents caused by trees located on Council controlled property (public land).
+The City of Newcastle (CN) requires evidence from a claimant prior to considering a claim relating to alleged accidents/incidents caused by trees located on public land.

 Claim for Compensation